zachpino/comm-workshop-s18/week04/homework.md

 Here are some other challenges to add sophistication to your chart.

 - Bonus: Can you do all of these charts without any `for` loops?
 - Bonus: Can your line chart have bubbles of different sizes to encode another datapoint?
 Can you use color scales to add another datapoint into the scatterplot?
-Could we draw several bars per datapoint for compoound comparison?
+Could we draw several bars per element for internal and external comparison?
 In other words, try to add more dimensions than expected to each chart.
 - Bonus: Can the data you are plotting be more complex than just a mapped datapoint?
 Partitive percentages like we did with ambulatory disability percentages?
 Can we define our own synthesized datapoints from weighting and summing other datapoints?